ysyk2021/the-power-of-imagination-unleashing-creative-potential-and-driving-change/src/chapter-5-1.md

-Chapter 9: Strategies for Applying Imagination to Problem-Solving
+Strategies for Applying Imagination to Problem-Solving
 =================================================================

 In this chapter, we will explore effective strategies for applying imagination to problem-solving.
 These strategies will help individuals harness the power of their imagination and drive creative solutions to complex challenges.